HanleiZhang/HanleiZhang.github.io/_pages/about.md

 * Sep.
 2016 - Jun.
 2020.
 B.S., Department of Computer Science and Technology, Beijing Jiaotong University, China.

 ## News
+* [May.
+2024] Got one first-author full paper accepted by ACL 2024.
+See you in Bangkok, Thailand!
 * [Jan.
 2024] Got one first-author full paper accepted by ICLR 2024.
-See you in Vienna!
+See you in Vienna, Austria!
 * [Dec.
 2023] Got one full paper accepted by AAAI 2024.
 Congratulations to Qianrui!
 * [Dec.
 2023] Got one first-author full paper accepted by IEEE TKDE.
 * [Mar.
 2023] Got one first-author full paper accepted by IEEE/ACM TASLP.